babiaxr/aframe-babia-components/docs/TUTORIALS/HOW_TO_CHARTS_WITH_QUERIER.md

 3. Then, select the chart that you want...

-- **NOTE**: Use the component `babia-treebuilder` selecting the querier/filterdata entity (or putting it in the same entity) to generate a tree data format for the `babiaxr-city` and `babiaxr-islands` visualizations.
+- **NOTE**: Use the component `babia-treebuilder` selecting the querier/filterdata entity (or putting it in the same entity) to generate a tree data format for the `babia-city` and `babiaxr-islands` visualizations.

 Before using them, you need to understand how the components send data with each other, see [how is the components STACK/WORKFLOW](../others/STACK.md).